 C-Leg: Trusted for good reason.

 Since 1997, one microprocessor knee technology has set the standard for every other available option.
-And now, with the newest C-Leg 4, our signature knee is raising the bar even higher.
+And now, with the new C-Leg 4, our signature knee is raising the bar even higher.

 It’s the one patented technology that empowers you with the proven performance you need to live the healthy, active life you want.
 C-Leg adapts to your unique gait pattern and walking speeds, so you can keep your focus where it matters — not on your next step, but on where you want it to take you.